-Gabriele Schliwa is managing the Manchester Cycling Lab at The University of Manchester with the goal to turn Manchester into a real-life laboratory for the study of cycling.
+Gabriele Schliwa is managing the Manchester cycling Lab at The University of Manchester with the goal to turn Manchester into a real-life laboratory for the study of cycling.
 She has been using her bike to move around the city since she arrived from Germany a year ago.
-Interested in liveable cities and car-independent lifestyles, Gabriele discovered cycling as a fun and powerful tool to redesign cities at a human scale.
-She is now doing her PhD in Human Geography on the digital economy for sustainable transport transitions to continue research on collaborative urban innovation
+Interested in liveable cities and carindependent lifestyles, Gabriele discovered cycling as a fun and powerful tool to redesign cities at a human scale.
+She is now doing her PhD in Human Geography on the digital economy for sustainable transport transitions to continue research on collaborative urban innovation.

 Rachel Scott has been working 'in' cycling and sustainable transport since 2002.
 I've worked on the TfGM Cycling Team since 2012, before that I spent 5 1/2 years working on the Lancaster Cycling Demonstration Town Project where I ran a number of activities under the Women on Wheels banner.
 A keen cyclist, I've tried many different aspects from touring to duathlon, track riding to mountain biking.
 This year's challenges include the Quebrantahuesos sportive in the Pyrenees.
-I think there really is something for everyone when it comes to cycling from racing to pootling, commuting to off-roading - we just need to help them find it.
+I think there really is something for everyone when it comes to cycling.